top of page

 Director

-Before joining the Rutgers faculty in 2013, Professor Dadush was Legal Counsel for the International Fund for Agricultural Development (IFAD), a specialized agency of the United Nations based in Rome.
-Prior to that, she was a Fellow at NYU Law School’s Institute for International Law and Justice and an associate attorney at the global law firm, Allen & Overy.
+Sarah also teaches and writes in the areas of contracts and business and human rights as a Professor at Rutgers Law School, where she has been on the faculty since 2013 (tenured in 2019).
+Prior to joining Rutgers, Sarah served as Legal Counsel for the International Fund for Agricultural Development (IFAD), a specialized agency of the United Nations based in Rome, a Fellow at NYU Law School’s Institute for International Law and Justice, and an associate attorney at the global law firm, Allen & Overy.
 She received her J.D. and LL.M. in International and Comparative Law from Duke University School of Law in 2004.

 bottom of page